Joan Rhodes: With Bob Hope

 She began as a variety and cabaret performer during the 1950s and '60s.
 Her popularity increased due to her early appearances on television shows in the US and UK, including Ed Sullivan's The Toast of the Town (1955) and the Bob Hope Christmas Show.
 It was in the latter that, on stage in Iceland on 27 December 1955, Rhodes lifted, then accidentally dropped, Bob Hope, while entertaining troops for the USO.

 Stunts

 As a stunt performer, she worked on films, including Fanny by Gaslight (1944).
 She appeared as herself performing some of her strength feats in the Vernon Sewell-directed crime caper Johnny, You're Wanted (1956).
 She also appeared in Burke & Hare (1972), The Pink Panther Strikes Again (1976) and The Elephant Man (1980).

 Autobiography

 Her autobiography, Coming on Strong, was published in 2007.
 In her later years, she ran a small café in Crouch Hill just down the road from the Mountview Theatre School (now moved) and she was popular with its students.

 Death

 Joan Rhodes died on 30 May 2010, aged 89.
-On 11 June 2010, BBC Radio 4 in its "Last Word" programme covered her life with anecdotes by Roy Hudd, who had known her well.
+On 11 June 2010, BBC Radio 4 in its Last Word programme, covered her life with anecdotes from Roy Hudd, who had known her well.